 The purpose of the program is to allow FIU Honors College engineering students to be considered for guaranteed early admission to FIU College of Engineering and Computing graduate programs.
 The pipeline is from the B.S. in Biomedical Engineering to the Ph.D. in Biomedical Engineering.
 However, this agreement does not preclude developing additional pipelines from other bachelor’s degrees to CEC Ph.D. programs.

 To apply, a student must:

 - Be enrolled in the Honors College for a minimum of one academic year

 - Submit a statement of research interests and goals

-- Students conduct research through the Honors College Advanced Research and Creativity in Honors (ARCH) program.
+- Students in the program will conduct research through the Honors College Advanced Research and Creativity in Honors (ARCH) program.
 Mentors will be faculty from the College of Engineering and Computing.
 Projects work in concert with the development of the Senior Design Project.
-ARCH can also be conducted simultaneously with the Senior Design Project, in which case, ARCH can be taken for 0 credit, with the credit from the Design Project applied to the Core III Requirement.
+ARCH can also be conducted simultaneously with the Senior Design Project, in which case, ARCH can be taken for 0 credit.

 To progress from the Honors College to the Ph.D. in the CEC Biomedical Engineering Program, the student must: